aaronlorenzo/D287-Java-Frameworks/README.md

  Line 13-102- Added CSS styling of page (background color, color, margin, etc) Line 104-Title and Header: Changed the shop name to "Computer Parts Emporium".
  Line 110-Header Image: Added a header image specific to computer parts.
- Line 114-Section Headers: Updated "Parts" to "Individual Components" Line 146-and "Products" to "Custom Builds".
  Line 182-184--Footer: Added a footer with the business name and copyright date.